ruoxuanxiong/staggered_rollout_design/README.md

 ### Quick start

 To reproduce the results, download this repo on a machine with Python, run each of Jupyter Notebooks in the [`code`](code) without modification, and then the results are saved in [`result`](result).
+You do not need to set any pathnames, and everything is relative.
 To run the notebooks, only standard libraries (Numpy, pandas, SciPy, Matplotlib, and seaborn) are needed.

 ### Solve optimal design